ebbeowulf/change_detection/change_nerf_utils/README.md

 or
 ./create_initial_dir-specAI.sh ${INITIAL_DATA_DIR} # for data captured using the Spectacular AI app on a phone

-Note that these will require that your environment variables are set as follows: export CHANGE_HOME={path to root of github repo}
+Note that these will require that your environment variables are set as follows export CHANGE_HOME={path to root of github repo}

-*** Step 3 - Train the NeRF model ***
+*** Step 3 - Train the NeRF model ***:
-Run one of the following commands from your INITIAL_DATA_DIR to start training:"
+Run one of the following commands from your INITIAL_DATA_DIR to start training
 1) ns-train splatfacto --data nerf_colmap
 2) ns-train depth-nerfacto --data nerf_colmap

-*** Step 4 - Build a set of images from the changed data for change detection *** Run the associated bash scripts to prepare the directory and register images.
+*** Step 4 - Build a set of images from the changed data for change detection ***:
+Run the associated bash scripts to prepare the directory and register images.
-If you have robot data, then run the following from the bash directory:
+If you have robot data, then run the following from the bash directory

 ./register_new_images.sh INITIAL_DATA_DIR/nerf_colmap CHANGE_DATA_DIR

-or if you do not have robot data, run:
+or if you do not have robot data, run

 ./register_new_images-nodepth.sh INITIAL_DATA_DIR/nerf_colmap CHANGE_DATA_DIR

 *** Step 5 - Generate the images from the NeRF model for change detection *** Run the following command from bash:

 ./generate_nerfstudio_image.sh NERF_MODEL_DIR CHANGE_DATA_DIR RENDERS_DIR

 where